dhvl15/Backorder-Prediction/README.md

 ## What is backorder?
 A backorder is a purchase order for a good or service that cannot be fulfilled right away owing to a shortage of stock.
 Although the product might not be in the company's current inventory, it might still be in production, or the company might need to continue producing more of the item.
 Backorders are a sign that a company's product is in higher demand than it can meet.
 The company's backlog is another name for them.
-Backorder Key Features:
-A backorder is a purchase order for a good or service that cannot be fulfilled right away owing to a shortage of stock.
-Backorders provide information about an organisation's inventory control.
-A small backorder with quick turnaround is advantageous, but a big backorder with protracted wait times can cause issues.
-Demand is typically high for businesses with reasonable backorders, but those who can't keep up risk losing clients.
-Backorders, on the other hand, enable a business to have lower levels of inventory, have a lesser risk of obsolescence and theft, and may lead to organic promotion for its in high demand goods.
-Backorders may occur for popular items that are in great demand (such as new models of cell phones or gaming consoles).

 <!--1.2 Backorder Graphical Visualisation:-->